ptsteadman/notebook/stories/summer-of-entropy.md

 #  Summer of Entropy

-An one-legged dachshund jumped over Chris's feet, chasing a group of other sleek, beautiful dogs around the bar's veranda.
-The dogs ran in circles, wriggling between wooden benches full of well-dressed young adults.
-As Chris turned to watch the dachshund, he caught the eyes of a skinny, dark-haired woman.
+An one-legged dachshund jumped over Chris's feet, chasing a group of sleek, beautiful dogs.
+The dogs were running in circles around the bar's veranda, wriggling between wooden benches and tables full of young adults.
+Most looked fresh from work, holding draft beers in the evening sunlight.
+As Chris turned to watch the dogs, he caught the eyes of a skinny, dark-haired woman, and smiled at her.

 "Hi, are you here for the tech meetup?"
 Chris asked.